This post may contain affiliate links. Please read my disclosure policy.

-The reviews are in… everybody LOVES this cake and I know you will too!
+The reviews are in… everybody LOVES this Pumpkin Breakfast Cake and we bet you will too!

 Loaded with pumpkin pie spice in both the cake and crumble top, the warm flavors of fall really shine.